 I feel everything and nothing all at once.
 I feel anger, unparalleled, unbridled anger.
 I feel shame about my anger, and then guilt.
 I feel sadness, ineptitude, regret.
 Grief and pain and self-loathing.
 I feel fury towards my inability to achieve things, then I despair at my insulated thinking.

 The daily battle I fight with myself, to try and not think this way, to not feel as truly fucking pointless as I do right now, is hard.
 I am furious at myself for not being strong enough, or confident enough, or competent enough, to just fucking be enough.
 Not even enough for a job, a role, another person, but enough for myself.

 I detest the thought of leaving this mortal coil having not done everything.
 Irrational and a completely unrealistic expectation, but it grates on my very soul that I will never see, do, or experience all the things this incredible world has to offer.

 It haunts me, the idea that my existence is somehow futile, that I will leave this earth having made no purposeful, valuable contribution to it.
-Then I tell myself this to think like this must be some sort of deep-seated arrogance; to consider myself important enough to do something globally noteworthy is fucking laughable.
+Then I tell myself that to think like this must be some sort of deep-seated arrogance; to consider myself important enough to do something globally noteworthy is fucking laughable.
 What delusions of importance, how vain.